matyalatte/tuw/examples/components/path_pickers/README.md

 # Path Pickers

 You can use file pickers and folder pickers.
+Of course, you can drop files on the pickers to specifiy the paths.

 ![PathPikcers](https://user-images.githubusercontent.com/69258547/171440880-5948a7f0-5e26-4c38-ab95-8c6daaf67f93.png)